-This small, stout, deep-water shark has small, squared fins set far back towards its asymmetrical caudal (tail) fin.
-It is a dark blackish-brown color, with large eyes set low and forward on its rounded snout, and rarely exceeding 39 inches long.
-Because of their size and deep habitat, they are considered no harm to humans, but they are fished for liver oil, meat, and fish meal.
+This small, stout, deep-water shark has small fins set far back towards its asymmetrical caudal (tail) fin.
+It is a blackish-brown color, with large eyes and mouth.
+Size can reach a maximum of 120 cm (3.9 ft), but they tend to be found at depths greater than 400 m (1312 ft).
+Because of their size and deep habitat, they are considered no harm to humans, but they are fished for liver oil and meat.

 Order – Squaliformes

 Family – Somniosidae